 The second critical part of Chainlink architecture consists of off-chain oracle nodes that connect to the Ethereum network.

-These nodes harvest responses to the external requests.
+These nodes harvest responses to external requests.
 The individual responses are summed up via several consensus mechanisms and then are turned into a single, reliable global response and converted to a contract.
 The gathered data is processed via Chainlink Core, the crucial component that connects the blockchain and off-chain data resources.
-The Chainlink Core is the device which translates off-chain data and sends it to an on-chain oracle.
+The Chainlink Core is the device that translates off-chain data and sends it to an on-chain oracle.